wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 This ImageJ macro, designed for use within **Fiji** ([https://fiji.sc/](https://fiji.sc/)), automates the stitching of multiple images into a single large image.
 It's particularly useful for images acquired using a **microscope** with a **tiling** function.

+**Important:** This script requires **Fiji**, which is a distribution of ImageJ that includes many useful plugins, including the "Grid/Collection stitching" plugin used by this script. **Plain ImageJ might not have all the required plugins.** Download Fiji from [https://fiji.sc/](https://fiji.sc/).

 ## Features

 *   **Flexible Filename Handling:**  Highly adaptable to various file and folder naming conventions through a user-friendly dialog.